psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 7. display relevant access points
 8. display related movement
 9. display active incident data
-10. identify available Watchers
+10. identify available Watcher Operators
+11. identify relevant patrol guards
-11. provide a temporary overview of the surrounding zone
+12. provide a temporary overview of the surrounding zone
-12. allow detailed control to be assigned to a Watcher
+13. allow detailed control to be assigned to a Watcher Operator

 The selected camera should not be treated as an isolated feed.

-The system should help operators understand what is happening around the camera, not only what is visible inside its current frame.
+The system should help operators understand what is happening around the camera, not only what is visible inside its frame.

 ---

 ## Temporary Zone Overview

-When a camera, coordinate, or incident is selected, all relevant cameras in the associated zone may provide a temporary overview.
+When a camera, coordinate, or incident is selected, relevant cameras in the associated zone may provide a temporary overview.

-This overview may include:
+This may include:

 - fixed cameras
 - PTZ cameras